Spend the night in a tram cart, or rubbing shoulders with artists

 The Jan Evertsenstraat is a great street to lose a few hours in.
 And when you’re done with the shopping and walking, you’ll also find several top-notch eateries to duck into.
 For burgers and beer, you can’t go wrong with the cosy, reasonably-priced Frits.
 If you’re looking for something more sophisticated, then the super-stylish Café Zurich should be your first port of call.
 And for just coffee – stellar coffee mind – then White Label Coffee serves up some imported beans, which you can buy by the cup or in beautiful bags.

-Recharge in Rembrandt park
+Recharge in a neighbourhood park

 Explore more of Bos en Lommer & Baarsjes, or check out some other Amsterdam Neighbourhoods.